What is lithium?

 Lithium is a chemical element found in nature that is sometimes used in medicines to treat certain mental illnesses, such as bipolar disorder.
 Lithium can treat acute mania, or 'highs', and help with longer-term mood stabilisation.

-If you have one of these mental illnesses, your doctor will decide if medication is the right treatment for you.
-Lithium is one option, but there are others.
+If you have a mental illness, your doctor will decide if medication is the right treatment for you.
+Lithium is just one option.

-Lithium helps reduce the severity and frequency of mania.
-It may also help to treat bipolar depression.
+Lithium helps reduce the severity and frequency of mania — the elevated, euphoric end of the mood scale — and may help to treat bipolar depression.

 If you have been at risk of suicide, lithium may help reduce these feelings.
 Lithium also helps prevent manic and depressive episodes occurring in the future.
 Therefore, your doctor may prescribe it over long periods of time to prevent relapse.

 - Tell your doctor or pharmacist if you have any allergies.

 - If you are taking diuretics (water pills), tell your doctor since these may need to be carefully monitored.

 - Tell your doctor about any other medicines, supplements or complementary medicines you are taking, as they may interact with lithium.

 - If you are pregnant, planning to become pregnant or breastfeeding, tell your doctor straight away.
 Lithium may cause harm to a fetus or baby.

 - Tell your doctor first if you have any heart or kidney problems.